hassanj47/insurance-churn/README.md

 3. The sample churn dataset from the insurance industry appears to be a synthetic dataset which turns out to be essentially random in exploratory data analysis.
 The trained models even after hyper-parameter tuning were not performing well.
 In future work, I'll test this against a real world dataset which should be feasible, since all other infrastructure is already in place.

+4. There are two additional features which can be added to this solution to enable a collaborative Machine Learning development environment.
+First one is integration with
+MLFlow for experiment tracking and ML model lifecycle management.
+Currently, both of these features from MLflow are substituted with experiment benchmarks and model registry on S3.
+Second is CI/CD, which is essential for automated testing and deployment of the solution.
+Due, to time constraints, I am adding these features to future backlog.